BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 > **WARNING:** Don’t use a VPS for a bitcoin wallet with significant real funds; see http://blog.thestateofme.com/2012/03/03/lessons-to-be-learned-from-the-linode-bitcoin-incident/ .
 It is  very nice to be able experiment with real bitcoin transactions on a live node without tying up a self-hosted server on a local network.
 I’ve also found it useful to be able to use an iPhone or iPad to communicate via SSH to my VPS to do some simple bitcoin tasks.
 But a higher level of safety is required for significant funds.

-If you want to instead have a script do the setup for you, specifically at linode.com, read the parallel HOWTO file, [2.1: Setting up a Bitcoin-Core VPS with StackScript](./2_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).
+If you want to instead have a script do the setup for you, specifically at linode.com, read the parallel HOWTO file, [2.2: Setting up a Bitcoin-Core VPS with StackScript](./2_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md).

 If you already have a Bitcoin node running, instead read the next HOWTO file, [3.0: Playing with bitcoin-cli](3_0_Playing_with_Bitcoin-CLI.md).

 ## Choosing Your Bitcoin Setup

 Before you start, you should choose between five possible Bitcoin setups, as discussed in Appendix I. We're going to make it simple: _Choose the Unpruned Testnet_ setup.
-This is the perfect setup for playing with Bitcoin, and we're going to assume it's the default from here on out, though we'll have some sidebars when we explain other options.
+This is the perfect setup for playing with Bitcoin, and we're going to assume it's the default from here on out, though we'll have some sidebars where we explain other options.

 ## Getting Started at a Cloud Provider